aaiken1/fin-data-analysis-text/_build/html/_sources/chapters/2_1_intro.md

 This chapter is going to get you set-up with the Anaconda distribution of Python, Jupyter notebooks, and VS Code.
 From VS Code, we can also use Jupyter notebooks.
 I would encourage you to get very comfortable with the Jupyter notebook format and VS Code.
 We'll go over everything in class as well.

+I will also show you other ways to use Jupyter notebooks, including [Google Colab](https://colab.research.google.com).

+In the end, we'll be using Jupyter notebooks.
+Whether you use the Jupyter in Anaconda, Google Colab, or VS Code is up to you.
+I'll tend to use VS Code in class.
+It is a full feature developed environment.
+Jupyter notebooks in Anaconda and Google Colab are **browser-based**.
+That will still work for this course, though.

 You can start with this video of me discussing [how to download Anaconda and VS Code](https://youtu.be/-3TjSYaYuQY).

 You can read more about Python and its history in [Chapter 1 of Python for Data Analysis, 3E](https://wesmckinney.com/book/preliminaries.html).
 [Chapter 2 discusses Python basics](https://wesmckinney.com/book/python-basics.html), like Jupyter notebooks, in detail.